petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 1. Subsidize the cost:
     1. Of training
-    2. Of the software engineering work
+    2. Of the software engineering and development
 2. Build tools and infrastructure to bring the cost down

 Option 1.1 is effectively the strategy of
 [The Carpentries](https://carpentries.org/)
 and it's one I like.
-Computational literacy may not fit into most college curricula, but I believe it can improve the productivity of basically any knowledge worker.
+Computational literacy may not fit into most curricula, but I believe it can improve the productivity of basically any knowledge worker.